rd9437/mycalculator.github.io/README.md

 **Support**
 If you encounter any issues or have questions regarding the Basic Online Calculator, please don't hesitate to reach out to me.

-Thank you for using our Basic Online Calculator!
-We hope it simplifies your arithmetic tasks.
+Thank you for using my Basic Online Calculator!
+I hope it simplifies your arithmetic tasks.

 https://rd9437.github.io/mycalculator/